What Is Needed for Slip and Slide Kickball? (A Step-by-Step Guide)

 Resources

-Learning from your own experiences is important, but it’s also smart to learn from others.
+Learning from your own experiences is important, but learning from others is also smart.
 These are the sources used in this article and our research to be more informed as a family of sports nuts wannabes.

 • “Baker University Intramural Kickball Rules.”
 Baker University, www.bakeru.edu/images/pdf/BL_undergrad/Intramurals/Kickball_Rules.pdf.